Bytewerk/gta2-hackers-remix/gamepad_glue/proxy_dll/README.md

 Rename `dmavideo.dll` to `dmavideo_original.dll`, compile the `proxy_dll` to `dmavideo.dll` and then copy it into the GTA2 game folder.

 ## What does it currently do?
+It starts a TCP server on one of the ports in the range 19990-19995 (it tries them out one after another and uses the first one that is free).
-It starts a TCP server on port 27015, waits for a connection and then stuffs the incoming two bytes into the address, that stores the player movement in GTA2 ([gtamp.com](http://gtamp.com/gta2/) version!), overwriting the previous two bytes.
+As soon, as a connection is established, it stuffs each incoming pair of bytes (=> always 2 at the same time!) into the address, that stores the player movement in GTA2.exe, overwriting the previous two bytes.
 See [here](https://github.com/Bytewerk/gta2-hackers-remix/blob/master/gamepad_glue/sdl_controller_code/gta2_controls.h) for a list of possible movement codes.

+When the connection goes down, a new TCP server gets started (on the next free port).
+This way we can change the [SDL controller code](https://github.com/Bytewerk/gta2-hackers-remix/tree/master/gamepad_glue/sdl_controller_code) without restarting GTA2 each time!